ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 - Carefree transport: No stains or odors in your car when transporting fuel or engine.

-- No harmful exhaust fumes : A boat trip with family and friends without the dirty exhaust fumes.
-Choosing an electric motor means that no harmful substances are inhaled by you and your passengers.
+- No harmful exhaust fumes : Enjoy a boat trip with family and friends without the nasty exhaust fumes.
+Choosing an electric motor means you and your passengers won't inhale any harmful substances.

 - Save on maintenance costs: A combustion engine requires an annual minor service (110 euros) and sometimes a major service (200 euros).

-- Subsidy : Electric boat engines and lithium batteries are eligible for Environmental Investment Deduction and Arbitrary depreciation of environmental investments for vessels that are used commercially.
-The tax benefit can amount to more than 14% of the investment amount with the MIA\Vamil.
+- Subsidy : Electric boat motors and lithium batteries are eligible for the Environmental Investment Deduction and the Arbitrary Depreciation of Environmental Investments for commercially used vessels.
+With the MIA/Vamil, the tax benefit can amount to over 14% of the investment amount.

 -